overblog/GraphQLBundle/docs/events/index.md

   ```

 *Note:*
-- This event is dispatch by this bundle default error handler, that the reason why, disabling
+- This event is dispatched by this bundle's default error handler.
+Disabling it
-error handler will also disable this event.
+will also disable this event.

 Type loaded
 ----------------

 *Event:* `graphql.type_loaded`

-This event can be listen to modified type before schema registration.
+Used to modify types before schema registration.

-For example:
+Example:

 ```yaml
 App\EventListener\TypeDecorator: